 Some of our projects have a relatively larger size and scope than the majority of our projects, which can translate into more technically challenging conditions or performance specifications for our products and services.
 Contracts with our customers for these projects typically specify delivery dates, performance criteria and penalties for our failure to perform.
-Any failure to estimate the cost of and execute such larger projects in a timely and cost effective manner could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+Any failure to execute such larger projects in a timely and cost effective manner could have a material adverse effect on our business, financial condition, results of operations and cash flows.

-We have incurred and may in the future incur losses on fixed-price contracts, which constitute a significant portion of our product sales business.
+We may incur losses on fixed-price contracts, which constitute a significant portion of our product sales business.